epikurus/flexget_config/README.md

 * Looks for movies in the drive and removes them from both the movie queue and the trakt list (this has a similar effect to the populate task for series db)
 * Fills the movie queue with the movies in the trakt list
 * Looks on the movies download folder for .torrent files and adds them to transmission
-* Discovers and downloads 1080p movies and 720p movies with 1 day delay (to allow wait for a 1080p release but still be able to get movies where 1080p might not be an option), and removes them from the trakt list if downloaded
+* Discovers and downloads 1080p movies and 720p movies (it only downloads 720p if the movie is not recent, where 1080p not be available), and removes them from the trakt list if downloaded
 * Looks on the download folders for series and movies, and moves them to the respective folder on the drive, while renaming it and adding it to the subtitle queue
 * Does a similar thing for anime, with the exception of the subtitles, but also adding the filename to a file to allow anime renaming from an external program
 * Downloads subtitles for the files in the subtitle queue